-A few months later, I was assigned in Iloilo to do process monitoring of the 1991 Local Government Code implementation in Janiuay and San Joaquin, Iloilo.
+A few months later, I was assigned in Iloilo to monitor the 1991 Local Government Code implementation in Janiuay and San Joaquin, Iloilo.

-Like in my previous work in process documentation research, I wrote narrative reports, organise them into topics, analyse the data and come up with a compiled report every two months, which among others, include lessons learned and recommendations.
+As in my previous work in process documentation research, I wrote narrative reports, organised them into topics, analysed the data, and came up with a compiled report every two months, which included lessons learned and recommendations.

-Process monitoring enables organisers to have a look at the ways and hows of organising the community and developing the best way for productivity system improvement.
+Process monitoring enables organisers to look at the how and hows of organising the community and developing the best way for productivity system improvement.

-After the community organiser and the village leaders have established the development process, they then endeavour for the empowerment of the whole community into that development process.
+After the community organiser and the village leaders have established the development process, they then endeavour to empower the whole community into that development process.